Is a Correction Looming Ahead for Visa Inc. (V)

-Visa Inc. (NYSE:V) went up by 1.44% from its latest closing price compared to the recent 1-year high of $236.96.
-The company’s stock price has collected 1.69% of gains in the last five trading sessions.
+Visa Inc. (NYSE:V) went up by 1.68% from its latest closing price compared to the recent 1-year high of $236.96.
+The company’s stock price has collected 4.24% of gains in the last five trading sessions.
+The Wall Street Journal reported on 10/17/22 that Visa, Mastercard Draw New Government Scrutiny

 Is It Worth Investing in Visa Inc. (NYSE :V) Right Now?

-Visa Inc. (NYSE:V) scored a price-to-earnings ratio above its average ratio, recording 28.43 x from its present earnings ratio.
+Visa Inc. (NYSE:V) scored a price-to-earnings ratio above its average ratio, recording 29.22 x from its present earnings ratio.
 Plus, the 36-month beta value for V is at 0.92.
+Opinions of the stock are interesting as 25 analysts out of 36 who provided ratings for Visa Inc. declared the stock was a “buy,” while 6 rated the stock as “overweight,” 5 rated it as “hold,” and 0 as “sell.”

 Top 5 Cheap Stocks to Own Right Now